BrunoOGoes/BrunoOGoes.github.io/_pages/about.md

 Outside of work, I kickstart my day at the gym before heading into the office.
 After work, you’ll find me playing bass, guitar, or drums—either at home or in a studio.
 Evenings are for chilling, whether that means experimenting in the kitchen (Brazilian recipes with a French touch), swimming, learning a new language (currently Esperanto), or reading a classic novel.
 Some of my favorite authors include Gabriel Garcia Marquez, José Saramago, Machado de Assis, Franz Kafka, and Dostoyevski.

-### My (cool) blend of skills

-After writing this page, I thought, "This might be too long… I should summarize it."
-So, naturally, I turned to AI for help.
-After letting ChatGPT crunch the text and curating the results, here's my refined, bullet-point version:

-**Technical & Analytical Skills**
-- **Physics & Mathematics:** Solid background in quantum mechanics, statistical mechanics, and probability.
-- **Quantum Technologies:** Experience in quantum thermodynamics and spin-photon interfaces.
-- **Algorithm Development:** Designing solutions for semiconductor metrology.
-- **Machine Learning & AI:** Knowledge in data science, deep learning, and numerical simulations.
-- **Programming:** Proficient in Python, Mathematica, and computational modeling.
-Intermediate knowledge in Groovy and Java.

-**Research & Problem-Solving**
-- **Theoretical Research:** Published papers and worked in emerging fields of physics.
-- **Interdisciplinary Collaboration:** Worked with experimentalists in quantum optics, developers and application engineers.
-- **Scientific Communication:** Presented research at international conferences.
-- **Critical Thinking:** Combines an engineering and fundamental science mindset.

-**Industry & Consulting Experience**
-- **Algorithm Engineering:** Developing metrology and algorithms for industry.
-- **Consulting & Client Interaction:** Balancing quick solutions with research-driven innovation.
-- **Project Management:** Handling deadlines, teamwork, and problem-solving in a fast-paced environment.

-**Soft Skills & Personal Interests**
-- **Languages:** Fluent in Portuguese, English, and French.
-Can understand and read fluently in Spanish; learning Esperanto.
-- **Teaching & Mentorship:** Experience tutoring students.
-- **Music & Creativity:** Plays bass, guitar, and drums.
-- **Cooking & Adaptability:** Loves experimenting with Brazilian and French cuisine.
-- **Fitness & Discipline:** Passionate about weightlifting and self-improvement.

-**OBS.:** Apart from the last summary section I only used artificial inteligence, chatGPT and grammarly, to check grammar, typos and obtain structure suggestions.
-Any imprecision, typo, or bad phrasing is my authorship.

 $\langle B \vert O \vert G \rangle$